Your guide to doing business in Egypt

 In Egypt, the payroll and registrations of a new employee are the responsibility of the employer.
-All new employees have to be registered with the local authorities within 15 day of commencing the employment.
+All new employees have to be registered with the local authorities within 15 days of commencing employment.

 Documents required for setting up a new start include:

 Payment for leavers is made in the employee’s last payslip.
-An employee’s final payment must be remunerated by the end of the month and social security must be notified of the termination of employment contract.
+An employee’s final payment must be remunerated by the end of the month and social security must be notified of the termination of the employment contract.